 Applications will be reviewed by OCTA for consistency, accuracy, and concurrence.
-For applications Once applications have been completed in accordance with the program requirements, the projects will be scored, ranked and submitted to the Executive Committee, and the Board for consideration and funding approval.
-The process is expected to be concluded by April 30, 2013.
-June 30, 2016.
+For applications completed in accordance with the program requirements, the projects will be scored, ranked and submitted to the Executive Committee, and the Board for consideration and funding approval.
+The process is expected to be concluded by June 30, 2016.